Saladressing/Unity-GameObjectPool/README.md

 # <h3>Methods</h3>
 <h5>PreloadGameObject()</h5>
 Allows you to preload your GameObjects into the pool.
-These objects will instantiated, disabled, and stored in the inactive pool for use.
+These objects will be instantiated, disabled, and stored in the inactive pool for use.
 This method can only be called during runtime.

 ```
 // Load the resource, and preload 5 instances of the object.